Report a problem or make a suggestion

 TBTA Law Enforcement Complaint

-The Triborough Bridge and Tunnel Authority Police Department patrols the MTA's seven bridges and two tunnels.
+Triborough Bridge and Tunnel Authority law enforcement personnel patrol the MTA's seven bridges and two tunnels.
 Complaints will be submitted to TBTA's Internal Security Department.

 To submit a personal injury or property damage claim, please download the appropriate form and follow the instructions.
 Please note the forms are for NYCTA, MaBSTOA, and SIRTOA only.
 All other agencies must be served according to existing protocols.